Elliott Cutoff: Lost wagon discovery

 The upper Willamette settlers wondered what had become of Elliott and his wagons.
 Emigrants who came in on the traditional Oregon Trail reported seeing them take the Cutoff, but they were weeks overdue.
 Meanwhile, the first wave of wagons, numbering some 150, reached the Deschutes River at Bend, Oregon.
 They sent scouts to locate the road while the emigrants at the river recovered from their long cross over the desert.
 Sometime around October 6, 1853, a scouting party led by Snyder Saylor found the end of the road where the road builders had finished their work.
 The news of the new road made its way back to Bend where the wagons were waiting.
 As people were preparing to push south to the road, a few men tried to ride ahead to alert the settlers that they were coming.

 On October 16, a man by the name of Martin Blanding pushed ahead of the others, although he was completely out of provisions and in a very weak condition.
 His old mare had a stillborn colt and he was cooking the colt over a fire late at night near Butte Disappointment when the settlers saw his smoke and went to investigate.
 The first one to find him was a 13-year-old boy by the name of David Cleveland Mathews.
 Mr. Blanding told them about the wagon train and that night the settlers quickly spread the news.
 By the next day, wagons full of provisions were heading up the Free Emigrant Road to meet the Lost Wagon Train.
 A large number of settlers from Lane, Linn, and Benton counties loaded up horses and wagons full of supplies, and according to contemporary letters to the Oregon Statesman, the relief was carried by 94 pack animals and 23 loaded wagons.
 There was some 20,000 pounds of flour, "with bacon, potatoes, onions, salt, and sugar, as well as 290 head of work and beef cattle which could be used to draw wagons or for food."

 Every effort was made to bring the emigrants home safely.
-When the emigrants did arrive, it nearly doubled the population of the Upper Willamette Valley.
+One exception was a tragic accident that occurred as the emigrants were attempting to cross the middle fork of the Willamette River.
+While going down a steep grade leading into the river, a heavy trunk loaded inside the Joseph Petty wagon went forward, causing his wife, Nancy and the infant son she was holding, to be thrown into river.
+Nancy Petty died at the scene and was buried beside the river, while their 8 month old son, died two weeks later.
+When the surviving emigrants finally arrived in Lane County, the population of the Upper Willamette Valley nearly doubled.